Charleston Police report decrease in downtown crimes over past 6 months

 CHARLESTON, S.C.
-(WCBD) -Major strides have been made in keeping King Street in Downtown Charleston safe over the past 6 months, and the public got an update on the measures in effect.
+(WCBD) -Major strides have been made in keeping King Street in Downtown Charleston safe over the past six months, and the public got an update on the measures in effect.

-New changes went into effect last year after a Count on 2 Investigation as the Charleston Police Department (CPD) say they have improved safety, crime and traffic conditions.
+New changes went into effect last year after a Count on 2 Investigation as the Charleston Police Department (CPD) said they have improved safety, crime, and traffic conditions.

-“One of the biggest issues we have is trying to make sure these businesses are healthy, vibrant, and successful,” says Lieutenant James Byrne, Commander for Control Team 9 with CPD.
+“One of the biggest issues we have is trying to make sure these businesses are healthy, vibrant, and successful,” said Lieutenant James Byrne, Commander for Control Team 9 with CPD.

 Roy Neal who is the co-owner of El Jefe located in the central business district says he agrees with the changes as they have made the area safer.